↖ Homepage of the site 'What to do with your life?'

 |

-Others are passive and in denial about the problems.
+Others are passive, in denial of the problems.

 |